jclouds/legacy-jclouds/labs/virtualbox/README.md

 For java guidance look into src/test/java/org/jclouds/virtualbox/compute/VirtualBoxExperimentLiveTest.java.

 For now nat+host-only is the only available network configuration, nodes should be accessible from the host by:
-> ssh -i ~/.ssh/id_rsa -o "UserKnownHostsFile /dev/null" -o StrictHostKeyChecking=no dralves@127.0.0.1 -p 300X
+> ssh -i ~/.ssh/id_rsa -o "UserKnownHostsFile /dev/null" -o StrictHostKeyChecking=no me@192.168.86.X
-where X is the node index with regard to creation order (0,1,2,etc...)
+where X is the node index with regard to creation order starting at 2 (2,3,4, etc...)

 It *should* behave as anyother provider, if not please report.